yayudev/feed-watcher/README.md

       feed     = 'http://lorem-rss.herokuapp.com/feed?unit=second&interval=5',
       interval = 10 // seconds

-  // if not interval is passed, 60s would be setted as default interval. var watcher = new Watcher(feed, interval)
+  // if not interval is passed, 60s would be set as default interval. var watcher = new Watcher(feed, interval)

   // Check for new entries every n seconds.